reflexsoar/reflex-docs/docs/detections/repositories.md

 * `external-private`: accessible with an access key and URL
 * `external-public`: accessible by anyone with the URL

+***`remote` Repositories are still in development and will be coming to production soon!*

 ---

-## Common Questions
+## Q & A
+Below are a few commonly asked questions in regards to Detection Repositories.

-1. What happens when access is revoked to a Repository?
+*1. What happens when access is revoked to a Repository?*

 * When access to a Detection Repository is revoked, all the previously synchronized rules are unlinked from the Repository and can now be directly edited.

-2. What counts as access revocation?
+*2. What counts as access revocation?*

 * If the author of the Detection Repository removes your organization from the Repository's access scope
 * If the author of the detection repository deletes the Repository

-3. If I subscribe to a Detection Repository, can I pick and choose which detections to use?
+*3. If I subscribe to a Detection Repository, can I pick and choose which detections to use?*

 * No; a Detection provide by a subscribed Repository cannot be modified or deleted unless you unsubscribe from the Repository first.
 Then, a copy of the Detection will be made available for modification or deletion.